 - broaden the clinical experience available to trainees

-- increase the capacity for basic paediatric training across Queensland and in Darwin.
+- increase the capacity for basic paediatric training across Queensland.

 Trainees remain on the network for the duration of their basic training subject to ongoing satisfactory performance.